Can you think of the last time you initiated conversation at a party or asked an acquaintance to go out for coffee?

 56. Practice with Coworkers

-If you have a job, then you probably already have a built-in social environment.
+If you have a job, then you probably already have a built-in group environment.

 Find the place where people congregate to chat, such as a break room or a specific person's office, and join in.